Tsukuba-CIGL/PolarimetricToFAccess/README.md

 # Polarimetric ToF Material Classification

-This repository contains code and instructions for training and evaluating a **polarimetric Time-of-Flight (ToF) material classification** pipeline.
-By leveraging polarization features, this system aims to improve material classification performance compared to standard intensity or depth‐only methods.
+This repository contains code and instructions for training and evaluating a **polarimetric Time-of-Flight (ToF) material classification** .

-## Overview

-- **Goal**: Classify different materials using polarimetric ToF signals.
-- **Techniques**:
-  - Polarimetric ToF imaging
-  - Feature extraction across various frequencies
-  - Dimensionality reduction (LDA, PCA, etc.)
-  - Classifiers (e.g., Linear Discriminant Analysis, SVM, etc.)

-This pipeline can serve as a reference implementation for researchers working with ToF‐based material classification.
-It includes data loading, preprocessing, classification, and visualization steps.

 ## Dataset